 CU Boulder is committed to fostering an inclusive and welcoming learning, working, and living environment.
-The university will not tolerate acts of sexual misconduct (harassment, exploitation, and assault), intimate partner violence (dating or domestic violence), stalking, or protected-class discrimination or harassment by or against members of our community.
-Individuals who believe they have been subject to misconduct or retaliatory actions for reporting a concern should contact the Office of Institutional Equity and Compliance (OIEC) at 303-492-2127 or email cureport@colorado.edu.
-Information about university policies, reporting options, and the support resources can be found on the OIEC website.
+University policy prohibits protected-class discrimination and harassment, sexual misconduct (harassment, exploitation, and assault), intimate partner violence (dating or domestic violence), stalking, and related retaliation by or against members of our community on- and off-campus.
+These behaviors harm individuals and our community.
+The Office of Institutional Equity and Compliance (OIEC) addresses these concerns, and individuals who believe they have been subjected to misconduct can contact OIEC at 303-492-2127 or email cureport@colorado.edu.
+Information about university policies, reporting options, and support resources can be found on the OIEC website.

-Please know that faculty and graduate instructors have a responsibility to inform OIEC when they are made aware of incidents of sexual misconduct, dating and domestic violence, stalking, discrimination, harassment and/or related retaliation, to ensure that individuals impacted receive information about their rights, support resources, and reporting options.
-To learn more about reporting and support options for a variety of concerns, visit Don't Ignore It.
+Please know that faculty and graduate instructors have a responsibility to inform OIEC when they are made aware of incidents related to these policies regardless of when or where something occurred.
+This is to ensure that individuals impacted receive an outreach from OIEC about their options for addressing a concern and the support resources available.
+To learn more about reporting and support resources for a variety of issues, visit Don't Ignore It.